railsgirls-ph/rails-girls-manila-2012/README.md

 ### Learning about environments

-We normal work in at least three different environments: **development**, **test** and **production**.
+We normally work in at least three different environments: **development**, **test** and **production**.
 Under certain circumstances, another environment called "staging" exists.
-Rails intuitively gives us the option to add these staging environment by replicating the production environment.
+Rails intuitively gives us the option to add these staging environment by replicating the production environment config.

 ## Rails Girls In Other Countries